Mrs. Emily Girten » Homepage

 VIRTUE=STRENGTH

-Virtues of the Week: Love of Neighbor: Devotion
+Virtues of the Week: Modesty

-Link to Videos for Families to watch:https://docs.google.com/presentation/d/1yHeGoSk0oNatDYSSml0MTY93bSZ9uM81KhVHvkxyPfQ/edit#slide=id.g22a983a4006_0_0
+Link to Videos for Families to watch:https://docs.google.com/presentation/d/1TN5qGg39JNxx_gZ06QhpxLxkvwP8adpZdWvwOhKMesM/edit#slide=id.g13e57a0fea0_0_0

 CHOIR